brennonyork/budget-buddy/README.md

 called `output.csv`, which will then contain a merged, sorted, list of all one's financial transactions.

+## Output File

+The output file consists of 4 columns:

+1. *Transaction Post Date* - This is the date the transaction was posted to the account.
+This *is not* the date the transaction happened.
+Unfortunately not all financial sources provide the date the transaction happened as well as the posted date, so we only use posted date.
+2. *Merchant String* - This is the string that comes through for describing the merchant of the transaction.
+Some financial institutions might attempt to clean this string, other won't and can look quite confusing.
+3. *Category* - This is the financial (or user) supplied category for the given transaction.
+If the user supplies a ruleset file then this category could be provided from a match in that file.
+Alternatively this could be blank if a given financial institution doesn't provide categorization (some don't).
+4. *Price* - The price of this transaction.
+Prices are negative if they're debits and positive if they're credits to the account.

+## Financial Sources Supported

+Currently, with hacky bash scripting, budget-buddy can reasonably detect and supports files from:

+* Chase
+* USAA
+* Capital One
+* Bank of America

 # Categorization

 One of the powerful utilities budget-buddy has is the ability to apply a